gridsingularity/gsy-matching-engine-sdk/README.md

 ```

 The following parameters can be set via the CLI:
-- `base-setup-path` --> Path where user's client script resides, otherwise `myco_api_client/setups` is used.
+- `base-setup-path` --> Path where user's client script resides, otherwise `gsy_myco_sdk/setups` is used.
 - `setup` --> Name of user's API client module/script.
 - `username` --> Username of agent authorized to communicate with respective collaboration or Canary Network (CN).
 - `password` --> Password of respective agent
-- `domain-name` --> D3A domain URL
+- `domain-name` --> GSy Exchange domain URL
-- `web-socket` --> D3A websocket URL
+- `web-socket` --> GSy Exchange websocket URL
 - `simulation-id` --> UUID of the collaboration or Canary Network (CN)
 - `run-on-redis` --> This flag can be set for local testing of the API client, where no user authentication is required.
-  For that, a locally running redis server and d3a simulation are needed.
+  For that, a locally running redis server and GSy Exchange simulation are needed.
 #### Examples
 - For local testing of the API client:
   ```
   myco --log-level ERROR run --setup redis_myco_matcher --run-on-redis
   ```
-- For testing your api client script on remote server hosting d3a's collaboration/CNs.
+- For testing your api client script on remote server hosting GSy Exchange's collaboration/CNs.
-    - If user's client script resides on `myco_api_client/setups`
+    - If user's client script resides on `gsy_myco_sdk/setups`

   ```
     myco run -u <username> -p <password> --setup myco_matcher -s <simulation-uuid> ...